 Tooth-Colored Fillings & Dental Inlays/Onlays

 If you are like most people, you do not much like the appearance of metal fillings.
-Tooth-colored fillings, also known as white fillings, or composite fillings can effectively restore decaying teeth and replace old metal fillings.
-They are made of a composite resin with components including silicone dioxide and plastic.
-Fillings, bonding, onlays/inlays are popular ways to repair damaged or decaying teeth.
+Tooth-colored fillings, also known as white fillings or composite fillings can effectively restore decaying teeth and replace old metal fillings.
+They are made of a composite resin with components including silicon dioxide and plastic.
+Fillings, bonding … Click to go to the page of Dental Bonding … , onlays/inlays are popular ways to repair damaged or decaying teeth.

-Cosmetic dentist Dr. Lindsey Marshall’s office is mercury-free and metal-free and offers white fillings and porcelain fillings.
+Cosmetic dentist Dr. Lindsey Marshall’s … Click to go to the page of Dr Lindsey Marshall … office is mercury-free and metal-free and offers white fillings and porcelain fillings.

 White Fillings vs. Metal Fillings